Geriatric Mental Health Care And Psychiatry

 What are geriatric psychiatrists?

 Geriatric psychiatrists are medical doctors who can prescribe medications, diagnose mental health disorders, and otherwise treat psychological concerns in older adults.
-Because they are one of few types of mental health professionals who can provide both diagnoses and prescriptions, they often play a key role in the treatment of various conditions.
+Because they are one of the few types of mental health professionals who can provide both diagnoses and prescriptions, they often play a key role in the treatment of various conditions.

-Regardless of the specific challenges they may face, many older individuals require a tailored form of treatment that addresses their mental, physical, emotional, and social needs.
-A geriatric psychiatrist may work with an individual’s primary care provider, therapist, and other professionals to create a multi-faceted treatment plan.
+Regardless of the specific challenges they may face, many older individuals require a tailored form of health treatment that addresses their mental, physical, emotional, and social needs.
+A geriatric psychiatrist may work with an individual’s primary care provider, therapist, and other professionals to create a multi-faceted treatment mental health plan.
 They can also work with an older adult’s family members, who may play an important role in improving mental health care outcomes.

 What is the required training for a psychiatrist?